Natural Resource Management

 Nonnative invasive plants pose the largest threat to the native biodiversity of the Warner Parks.
 These invasive plants prey on our native species, outcompete them for food, carry harmful diseases, and can prevent our native plant species from reproducing.

-In collaboration with Invasive Plant Control Inc., we have eradicated invasive plants from over 680 acres of forested park land to date, targeting four main species: bush honeysuckle, privet, ailanthus, and euonymus.
-This project continues as we expand invasive plant control and management across the 1,644 acres of forested land yet to be treated, with the goal of complete invasive species eradication in the Warner Parks by 2027.
+In collaboration with Invasive Plant Control Inc., we have initially treated over 1,300 acres of invasive plants to date, targeting four main species: bush honeysuckle, privet, ailanthus, and euonymus.
+This project continues as we expand invasive plant control and management across forested land yet to be treated, with the goal of complete invasive species eradication in the Warner Parks by 2027.

 plant a tree or native shrub